Algorithms for Optimizing Acyclic Queries: The Canonical Join Tree of a Berge-Acyclic Query

-The key insight leading to the existence and uniqueness of the canonical join tree is that the line graph of a Berge-acyclic hypergraph is {\em geodetic}~\cite{ore1962theory}, meaning that there is a unique shortest path between any pair of vertices.
-To prove this, we first review some relevant concepts and properties of graphs.
-All graphs below are simple and undirected. \begin{definition} A {\em cycle} in a graph is a sequence of distinct vertices $v_0, \ldots, v_{k-1 \geq 2}$ such that there is an edge between $v_i$ and $v_{(i+1) \bmod k}$ for all $1 \leq i \leq k$. \end{definition} A special class of graphs called {\em chordal graphs} are intimately related to acyclic hypergraphs: \begin{definition} A graph is {\em chordal} if every cycle of length at least 4 has a chord, i.e., an edge that is not part of the cycle but connects two vertices of the cycle. \end{definition} The key step in this section is to show the line graph of a Berge-acyclic hypergraph is a {\em block graph}, which is a special class of chordal graphs.
-There are many different characterizations of block graphs~\cite{harary1963characterization}, and we present a recent one: \begin{definition}[Block Graph~\cite{DECARIA2016261}] A graph $\G = (\R, \E)$ with the vertex set $\R$ and the edge set $\E$ is a {\em block graph} if it is chordal and diamond-free. \end{definition} Removing an edge from a 4-clique $K_4$ results in a {\em diamond}.
-Diamond-free requires that no induced subgraph $\G|_{\R'}$ is a diamond, where $\R' \subseteq \R$ is any subset of vertices.
-We now present the main result relating block graphs to Berge-acyclic hypergraphs: \begin{lemma} The line graph $\lin$ of a Berge-acyclic hypergraph $\hyp$ is a block graph. \end{lemma}
+\revB{The key insight leading to the existence and uniqueness of the canonical join tree is that the line graph $\lin$ of a Berge-acyclic hypergraph is {\em geodetic}~\cite{ore1962theory}, meaning that there is a unique shortest path between any pair of vertices.
+The canonical join tree can then be constructed by taking the union of all shortest paths from the root to each other vertex, as this will guarantee minimal depth for each vertex.
+The key step to establish the geodetic property is to show that $\lin$ is a special class of {\em chordal graphs} called {\em block graphs}.
+Chordal graphs are intimately related to acyclic hypergraphs~\cite{d1988hypergraph}, and a block graph is a special chordal graph defined as follows:} \begin{definition}[Chordal and Block] A simple graph $\G = (\R, \E)$ is \begin{itemize} \item {\em chordal}~\cite{DECARIA2016261} if every cycle of length at least 4 has a chord, i.e., an edge that is not part of the cycle but connects two vertices of the cycle; \item a {\em block graph}~\cite{harary1963characterization} if it is chordal and {\em diamond-free}, i.e., no subgraph induced by any $\R' \subseteq \R$ is a diamond (\cref{def:diamond}). \end{itemize}